 What can Theresa May do?
 Nothing she has got her hands full with Brexit and monsieur Jean-Claude Drunker's Puppet, monsieur Michel-even Barmier.

 What can we do mum?
 Nothing son.

 How to remove Ryegrass from a lawn.
-When converting an existing lawn you will need to remove all trace of rye grass as it will compete vigorously with your wild flowers.
+When converting an existing lawn you will need to remove all trace of rye-grass as it is vigorous and will compete with your wild flowers.
 You can't use weed killers because they are not selective and will kill the other grass.

-The only option is to meticulously dig the rye grass out, making sure none is left to spread its way back into your wildflower lawn.
-Or, and here's the rub...... remove the complete lawn and resow with a hay meadow mix of seeds.
+The only option is to meticulously dig the ryegrass out by hand, making sure none is left to spread its way back into your wildflower lawn.
+Or, and here's the rub...... remove the complete lawn to resow with a hay meadow mix of seeds

 The transplanting method will be time-consuming and more expensive than seeding, but will speed up the appearance of wildflowers growing in your lawn.

-Transplanting meadow wildflowers from pots or plugs directly into your wild lawn is the quickest way to establish wildflowers in your wild lawn and can be bought online as pot plants or as plugs, and planted direct into the wild lawn.
+Transplanting meadow wildflowers from pots or plugs directly into your wild lawn is the quickest way to establish wildflowers into your wild lawn and can be bought online as pot plants or as plugs and planted directly into an existing grass lawn.

 Container-grown wild flowers can be planted out in autumn to establish over winter or planted in early spring before the grass has grown to tall.

-In the following seasons your wild flower lawn should be left to grow to its natural height, to allow the flowers to naturally spread there seeds.
+In the following seasons your wild flower lawn should be left to grow to its natural height, to allow the flowers to naturally spread their seeds.
 More about this later.

 This method could however, take a while, but if you are lucky enough to have a wildflower meadow fairly near to you, wind and birds seed distribution will speed the transformation up.
-If you choose this method, leaving it to nature to seed your wild flower lawn allowing your lawn to turn into a wild lawn naturally, the first wildflowers to appear will be the low rosette type lawn weeds, including daisies, plantains and cat's ear and the creeping plants such as selfheal and speedwells.
+If you choose this natural way, to turn your lawn into a wildflower lawn or mini-meadow naturally, the first wildflowers to appear will be the low rosette type lawn weeds, including daisies, plantains and cat's ear and the creeping plants such as selfheal and speedwells.

-Airborne seeds and seeds delivered by birds will slowly begin to build up turning your lawn into a beautiful wildflower meadow.
-With this method you won't need to be concerned with the type of soil you have.
+Over the seasons airborne seeds and seeds delivered by birds will slowly begin to build up turning your lawn into a beautiful wildflower meadow.
+A bonus of this method is you won't need to be concerned with the type of soil you have.
 Natural selection will be at work in your lawn.